min69u/Reforestation/README.md

-## Why did Sweden start painting barcodes on the sides of their battleships?
-So they could Scandinavian.
+## What did the digital clock say to the grandfather clock?
+Look, no hands!